Morton Schapiro: Career

+Schapiro has been a regular contributor to The Chronicle of Higher Education, and currently writes a column for the Jewish Journal.

 Research

 Schapiro is among the nation's leading authorities on the economics of higher education, with particular expertise in the area of college financing and affordability and on trends in educational costs and student aid.
 He has testified before the U. S. Senate and House committees on economic and educational issues and is widely quoted in national media on those issues.